Going on a trip? Start it off ethically by carrying some of the best vegan luggage brands!

-5. Fabric: Soft-sided luggage is usually best, because it’s lightweight and allows you to push the limits when it comes to what you can stuff in.
+5. Fabric: Soft-sided luggage is usually best, because it’s lightweight and allows you to push the limits when it comes to what you can stuff in, and of course, vegan luggage brands will normally use soft materials.
 The best fabric is thick and high-denier (denier is a measurement of fabric weight) with reinforced edges.
-If you travel a lot, you may want to choose a hard-sided bag, since they can’t be torn or cut open with blades.
+If you travel a lot, you may want to choose a hard-sided bag, since they can’t be torn or cut open with blades – something to keep in mind if you’re travelling somewhere a bit dangerous.
 Aluminum luggage is the most durable, but it’s heavier than plastic.

 10+ Of The Best Eco Friendly Luggage Brands

-Ready to pick a bag?
-I’ve selected over 10 stylish luggage brands below that are all:
+Ready to choose a bag?
+I’ve selected over 10 stylish vegan luggage brands below that are all:

 - eco friendly